 Introduction: Steering Stem Bolt Smartphone Ram Mount - Kawasaki Ninja 300

 This is simply going to be a quick guide on how to make a phone holders mount for the 2012-2017 Kawasaki Ninja 300 (or Ninja 250), via threading the steering stem bolt.
-Also, it's probably the perfect solution for the 2018 Kawasaki Ninja 400, too.
 For a more comprehensive guide, see my other Instructable "Sportbike Smartphone Ram Mount".
 The goal is to be able to mount a Smartphone Holder centered directly on the handlebar.
+Also, this guide might get updated over time.
+To see the latest version, click here.

 - 2013-2017 Kawasaki Ninja 300